Encyclopedia Americana: Later developments

 In 1988, Grolier was purchased by the French media company Hachette, which owned a well-known French-language encyclopedia, the Hachette Encyclopedia.
 Hachette was later absorbed by the French conglomerate the Lagardère Group.

 A CD-ROM version of the encyclopedia was published in 1995.
-Although the text and images were stored on separate disks, it was in keeping with standards current at the time.
-More importantly, the work had been digitized, allowing for release of an online version in 1997.
-Over the next few years the product was augmented with additional features, functions, supplementary references, Internet links, and current events journal.
-A redesigned interface and partly reengineered product, featuring enhanced search capabilities and a first-ever ADA-compliant, text-only version for users with disabilities, was presented in 2002.
+Although the text and images were stored on separate disks, it was in keeping with the standards current at the time.
+More importantly, the work had been digitized, allowing for the release of an online version in 1997.
+Over the next few years, the product was augmented with additional features, functions, supplementary references, Internet links, and a current events journal.
+A redesigned interface and partly re-engineered product, featuring enhanced search capabilities and a first-ever ADA-compliant, text-only version for users with disabilities, was presented in 2002.

 The acquisition of Grolier by Scholastic for US$400 million, took place in 2000.
 The new owners projected a 30% increase in operating income, although historically Grolier had experienced earnings of 7% to 8% on income.
-Following the acquisition, Americana became part of a suite of educational resources.
+Following the acquisition, Americana became part of a suite of educational resources, with those resources including The New Book of Knowledge, The New Book of Popular Science, America the Beautiful, Grolier Multimedia Encyclopedia, Amazing Animals of the World, and Lands and People.
+All of those resources formed Grolier Online (now called Scholastic GO!).
 Staff reductions as a means of controlling costs also followed soon thereafter, even while an effort was made to augment the sales force.
-Cuts occurred every year between 2000 and 2007, leaving a much-depleted work force to carry out the duties of maintaining a large encyclopedia database.
+Cuts occurred every year between 2000 and 2007, leaving a much-depleted workforce to carry out the duties of maintaining a large encyclopedia database.

-In 2004, Scholastic stated that Americana’s 2,500 online articles are being revised annually.
-Today, Americana lives on as an integral database within the Grolier Online product.
+In 2004, Scholastic stated that Americanas 2,500 online articles are being revised annually.
+Today, Americana lives on as an integral database within the Scholastic GO! product.